LiterallyTheOne/LiterallyTheOne.github.io/note.md

 * Search if my avatar should be on `webp` as well

+* See if I can use `sidebar.html` instead of `sidebar-tutorial.html` for highlighting

 ## <div style="text-align:center; color:lime"> Done </div>

 * Change `png` images to `webp` images